xjh19971/xjh19971.github.io/index.md

 # About

 I am a Electrical and Computer Engineering Ph.D.
-Student at Tandon School of Engineering, New York University.
+Student at Tandon School of Engineering, New York University, with my advisor, Prof. [Giuseppe Loianno](https://engineering.nyu.edu/faculty/giuseppe-loianno).
 Prior to this, I got my Master Degree of Computer Science at New York University, and my Bachelor Degree of Engineering at Department of Automation, University of Science and Technology Beijing.

 # Education